stefanzweifel/laravel-stats/README.md

 ### Installing

 The easiest way to install the package is by using composer.
-The package requires PHP 7.0, Laravel 5.5 or higher or Lumen 5.5 or higher.
+The package requires PHP 7.1, Laravel 5.6 or higher or Lumen 5.6 or higher.
+If you're using an older version of Laravel, take a look at [the v1 branch](https://github.com/stefanzweifel/laravel-stats/tree/v1).

 ```shell
 composer require "wnx/laravel-stats" --dev